Annual Token Creek Independence Day Celebration canceled

 "The decision was not made lightly," said Marc Lovicott, co-organizer of the event.
 "However, it was made with the health and safety of the community and volunteers at the forefront.
 We’re not alone in Token Creek, as many other community festivals and celebrations scheduled for this summer have been canceled."

 The Token Creek July 4th Celebration is the primary annual fundraiser for the Token Creek Lions Club.
-Each year, more than $4,000 is raised at the parade, which goes directly back to the community through scholarships and donations to local charities.
+Each year, the club raises more than $4,000 at the festival, and that money goes directly back to the community through scholarships and donations to local charities.

-Those interested in donating to ensure the Token Creek Lions Club is able to continue its work in the next year can follow this link and make a contribution https://www.gofundme.com/f/token-creek-lions-club
+Individuals interested in donating to ensure the Token Creek Lions Club is able to continue its work in the next year can click on this link to make a contribution https://www.gofundme.com/f/token-creek-lions-club

 (0) comments